 Can I test out of any prerequisites?

 Placement tests through a college or university may be accepted for math competency only, but you are responsible for providing documentation of the test (notation on your transcript is not sufficient documentation).
 We do not offer a math competency test at Bastyr.
-We do not accept CLEP in place of the math competency.

 Will you accept my AP/CLEP/Technical/IB credits?